XanderTerbl1/FileUp/README.md

-# FileUp (TechTeam Assignment)
+# FileUp
 ## Requirements
-* python 3.6+ installed (Lower versions can be used - but the installation commands may differ)
+* python 3.6+ installed (Different 3.XX versions can be used - but the installation commands may differ)

 ## Deploying/Installing to Localhost
 (Please note, this installation is tailored for Windows machines (ps).
 Linux/Mac commands might differ, but the process stays the same)